officialjacobgray/python8080/README.md

 - Load configuration from file at runtime for input and dipswitches.
 The structure should make this pretty easy since most data we might want to change is already stored in a global dict.

 ### Conclusion
-As it stands, this was a really good learning experience with both Python and emulation in general but I don't really plan to continue this to this due to the significant performance issues I've encountered from using Python.
+As it stands, this was a really good learning experience with both Python and emulation in general but I not sure how much I'll continue this due to the significant performance issues I've encountered.
 It's possible I just don't know how to optimize Python properly, so if you look at this and have some advice on how to improve this, please let me know!